core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 * The YANG module name.
 This module name must be present in the "Name" column of the “YANG Module Names” registry.
 * A link to the associated ".yang" file.
 This file link must be present in the "File" column of the “YANG Module Names” registry.
 * The link to the  ".sid" file which defines the allocation.
-* The first SID of the allocated “.sid” file.
-* The last SID of the allocated “.sid” file.
+* The number of actually allocated SIDs in the “.sid” file.

 The “.sid” file is stored by IANA.

-The “.sid” file MUST be a valid JSON file following the structure of the module defined in RFCXXXX (RFC Ed: replace XXX with RFC number assigned to this draft).
-All SIDs in this “.sid” file MUST be within the ranges allocated to this yang module in the “IETF SID Range Registry”.

 ### Allocation policy

 Expert review.

+The Expert MUST ensure that the following conditions are met:
+* The ".sid" file has a valid structure:
+    * The “.sid” file MUST be a valid JSON file following the structure of the module defined in RFCXXXX (RFC Ed: replace XXX with RFC number assigned to this draft).
+* The ".sid" file allocates individual SIDs ONLY in the SID Ranges for this YANG module (as allocated in the IETF SID Range Registry):
+    * All SIDs in this “.sid” file MUST be within the ranges allocated to this YANG module in the “IETF SID Range Registry”.
+* If another ".sid" file has already allocated SIDs for this YANG module (e.g. for older or newer versions of the YANG module), that only previously non-allocated SIDs are receiving a new SID allocation.
+* That a SID once allocated never changes.

 ### Initial contents of the registry